aura-software/bright-api-examples/README.md

 You can get these values from <a href="https://bright.aura-software.com/contact-us/" target="Bright Support">Bright Support</a>

+Once this is set up, run one of the examples:

+    cd examples
+	./course.sh

 # Get the full API Documentation

 This is available from